 Hospital Vigil And Media Collaboration: Witnessing Tragic Evidence

 We remained at the hospital well into the night, where we encountered a group of British correspondents.
 Sharing our captured images and video clips with them, we also examined the X-rays of the late Abdel Rida.

 Similarly, the attending doctor, surprisingly, turned out to be a childhood acquaintance from my primary school days.
 Despite years of separation since our schooling, we reunited over the tragic circumstances surrounding the fatal bullet lodged in Abdel Rida Bouhamid’s head.

 There was no room for neutrality or claims of impartiality anymore.
 There was no justification for staying confined behind a desk and avoiding firsthand experience on the streets.

 Further, it was not about maintaining balance but about avoiding insensitivity, naivety, or superficiality.
 The term “balance” carried negative and alarming connotations in such circumstances.

 Translated from the Arabic by Roger Moger.

-Ali Aldairy is a Bahraini researcher, linguist and cultural critic, interested in philosophy and religion.
-He is the author of several books.
-A long-standing activist, he has been struggling since the Bahraini uprising in 2011 and was forced to leave the country.
-In exile he founded the online Arabic newspaper Mira’at al-Bahrain (The Bahrain Mirror).
+Ali Aldairy, a Bahraini scholar, linguist, and cultural commentator with a keen interest in philosophy and religion, has authored multiple books.
+A committed activist since the Bahraini uprising in 2011, he was compelled to leave the country.
+While in exile, he established the Arabic online newspaper Mira’at al-Bahrain (The Bahrain Mirror).